halesyy/m1-screamers/README.md

 **M1 out-performs by 9.2%**.
 M1 out-performs my personal scrape workspace in a single-core approach.

+### 🔥 4-sha256.py

+Perform 1,000,000 iterations of a sha256 hash digest + generate a random string of 10 to use as the to-hash.

+* M1: 4.95 seconds
+* PC:

 ### ❓ The M1 Screamers
 Pushing to the border: multiprocessing, threading, scraping, and compute tests with Apple M1 Silicon & their Windows/Linux counterparts.